signalfx/signalfx-agent/docs/signalfx-agent.1.md

 # SOURCE

-Source for the agent is at https://github.com/signalfx/signalfx-agent.
+Source code for the agent is at https://github.com/signalfx/signalfx-agent.